I am often asked what is the most common event or "red flag" that prompts a phone call from our Accounting and Business Advisory clients.

 Whilst these powers have long been available to the Commissioner, we are currently witnessing unprecedented numbers of such notices being issued, primarily in the SME sector.

-– A garnishee notice being served upon any Solicitor/Accountant who is holding funds on trust for a taxpayer.
-However this notice may not be effective if those monies are charged by way of a lien; and
+A garnishee notice being served upon any Solicitor/Accountant who is holding funds on trust for a taxpayer.
+However this notice may not be effective if those monies are charged by way if a lien; and

 The fact such notices are an efficient and cost effective form of enforcement for the ATO has undoubtedly lead to the current reliance upon them, and the regularity upon which they are encountered when assisting our Business Advisory and Financier clients, once their clients receive such an order.